DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Scheduling a Scheduled Recurrence

-To create a recurring sale whose first recurrence will not be authorized on the same date with the form of payment as credit card, just do a POST as the example.
+To create a recurring sale in which the first recurrence will not be authorized on the same date with the credit card payment method, just make a POST as in the example.

+Unlike the previous recurrence, this example does not authorize immediately, it schedules a future authorization.
+To schedule the first transaction in the series of recurrences, send the `AuthorizeNow` parameter as “false” and add the `StartDate` parameter.

 ### Request